aefarrell/aefarrell.github.io/_posts/2022-06-10-integrated_puff.md

 ## Complications

 I've been casually treating the dispersion parameters, $\sigma_x, \sigma_y, \sigma_z$, as being constants that are independent of the model and any transformations on the model.
-Within the context of taking sums and doing integrals it is reasonable: at any point *x* they are constants.
-However, in practice, they depend upon the model.
+Within the context of taking sums and doing integrals it is reasonable: within a reasonable radius of the center of a given puff they are nearly constant.
+However, in practice, they depend upon time through their dependence on the location of the puff center and are also functions of the model itself.

 The dispersion parameters for a plume model are not the same as for a puff, and so the nice smooth curve connecting the two doesn't really work.
 Not if you are strictly taking dispersion parameters as provided in standard references.
 It is not at all clear how to transition from the one set to the other either, in a smooth manner, to ensure that there is a smooth transition from puff to plume.